Skilled Worker Canada List (NOC): Latest Experts List 2026

 Also Read: Build Your Future with the Federal Skilled Worker Program

 Those sectors that have shortages on Canada's shortage occupation list are outlined.
-The government uses this list of jobs to prioritize occupations in immigration draws and programs such as Express Entry and PNPs.
+The government uses this list of jobs to prioritise occupations in immigration draws and programs such as Express Entry and PNPs.

 Healthcare and Social Assistance

 Healthcare is one of the most pressing labour shortages in Canada.
-There is an intensifying need for professionals like registered nurses, personal support workers, doctors — and increasingly senior and non-professional workers — with an ageing and growing population and growing healthcare needs.
-Healthcare professionals are prioritized to fill this gap on the Skilled Worker Canada list.
+There is an intensifying need for professionals like registered nurses, personal support workers, doctors, and increasingly senior and non-professional workers, with an ageing and growing population and growing healthcare needs.
+Healthcare professionals are prioritised to fill this gap on the Skilled Worker Canada list.

 In-Demand Healthcare Occupations: